 The eBike, just as the eMountain bike, offers tremendous potential in terms of future trends.
 Electronic support can pave the way towards an ecologically and physically sustainable lifestyle, it can transform cities and enable more open spaces in urban planning.
 And, of course, it also provides an opportunity of unprecedented growth for the bicycle industry.

 Initially, we started riding mountain bikes because we wanted to have fun.
 We wanted to experience ourselves, enjoy our freedom and simply have some real fun together.
-The eBike takes away all the elements of mountain biking that makes it hard and strenuous, increasing the fun part.
-Cycling uphill suddenly becomes enjoyable, flowing, and people that I've seen on these bike so far are – like myself – simply thrilled.
+The eBike brings together all the elements of mountain biking that open up new opportunities, increasing the fun part.
+Uphill climbs suddenly become enjoyable and the people that I've seen on these bikes so far are – like myself – simply thrilled.

 I love cycling and I love it when technology helps people.
-The eBike is just such a technology that assists us, that helps us and solves problems.
+The eBike is just such a technology, offering plenty of fun and opening up new horizons for me.
 There have been so many developments in recent years, so I'm really excited to see what's in store next.
-What innovations can we expect with regard to connectivity and what further ways will we discover to exploit this new technology?
+What innovations can we expect with regard to connectivity and what additional ways will we find to exploit this new technology?

 Medical studies have shown that exercise has a significant positive effect on mental and physical health, mental capacity and motivation.
 Moreover, there are of course a wealth of positive ecological impacts as well.
-This positive effect on health should be exploited and promoted.
-With eBikes, many more people can participate in this type of activity.
-Getting started is made easy and the high fun factor provides for long-term motivation.
+This positive effect on health should be exploited and promoted. eBikes offer many more people new opportunities to get active, while the high fun factor motivates them constantly to aim for new targets.

 Gary Fisher, the former racing cyclist and bicycle mechanic, is recognised as one of the inventors of the mountain bike.
 He predicts a great future for eBiking.
 He has followed the development of the eBike from the outset.
 The symbiosis of human muscle power and intelligent electronics is what fascinates him – and he is convinced that the eBike will play a decisive role in the mobility of the future.
 He is particularly impressed by the great enjoyment that can be had from eBiking – whether in the city or in natural surroundings.